 The Journal of Clinical and Investigative Surgery mission is to provoke, encourage and sustain publishing of original scientific articles related to surgery, able to stimulate constructive debates among doctors, researches and other health professionals with respect to latest discoveries and trends in the field.
 We pay a special attention for translational, interdisciplinary and integrative perspectives, able to support advancement of surgical disciplines and to the ultimate benefit of surgical patient care and rehabilitation.

-To reach these objectives, Journal of Clinical and Investigative Surgery takes into consideration a wider range of articles such as original articles, case presentations, reviews, editorials, letters to the editor.
+To reach these objectives, Journal of Clinical and Investigative Surgery takes into consideration a wider range of articles, such as: Reviews, Original Research Articles, Case Presentations, Letters to the Editor and Editorials.
 We are open and encourage submission of articles not only from general and pediatric surgeons, but also from other scientists involved in basic and clinical disciplines that are related to surgery.

-We intend to give quick and reasoned answers to all submitted papers, the time of the first decision being thus as soon as possible.
-Each decision will be supervised at least by one of the two editors, based either on preliminary editorial evaluation (articles that do not meet the journal profile or the required format) or on reviewers comments.
+We intend to give quick and reasoned answers to all submitted papers, so that the time of the first decision is as soon as possible.
+Each decision will be supervised at least by one of the two editors, based on the preliminary editorial evaluation (articles must comply with both the journal profile and the Instructions for Authors) and on the reviewers’ comments.